 - Serve with hummus, tahini, or za’atar seasoning mix.
 Or be like my husband and just eat them plain!

-- The bagels are best eaten the day they are made.
+- Storage instructions: The bagels are best eaten the day they are made.
 They'll keep for a few days at room temperature, but should be toasted or warmed in the oven before eating.
 They can also be frozen for up to two months.

 Debby says